yafp/media-dupes/docs/NOTES.md

 * youtube-dl flags:
   * --socket-timeout    What is a good default value?
 120 ?
   * --retries           What is a good default value ?
 9999 ?
+* seperate electron-builder.conf from package-json

+### Currently working on

+* fix snap for building process
+* custom flags for NSIS

 ### urls
 * youtube-dl: https://github.com/ytdl-org/youtube-dl